 - 8.1 Whilst actively encouraging and rewarding good behaviour, Mossbourne's Behaviour Policy makes clear that unsatisfactory behaviour will not be ignored or tolerated.
 Boundaries are made clear and sanctions are applied when a student does not adhere to the Student Code of Conduct. - 8.2 In order for unsatisfactory behaviour to be dealt with effectively, it is considered important to have the fullest picture of a student's behaviour so that any incident may be seen in the widest possible context.
 Such information will not only be used in judging what sanction is appropriate but will also inform efforts to identify any underlying cause for the behaviour and to work with the student to improve their behaviour in future.
-The recording of unsatisfactory behaviour is therefore considered important and helpful. - 8.3 Recording Unsatisfactory Behaviour; if this procedure is to be effective: - Every incident must be logged via SIMS, in the Behaviour Log; - The decision taken is to be noted, even if no disciplinary action is recommended;
+The recording of unsatisfactory behaviour is therefore considered important and helpful. - 8.3 Recording Unsatisfactory Behaviour Incidents of unsatisfactory behaviour are logged via Progress Teaching in the Incident Log.
+The incident and decision taken is to be noted, even if no disciplinary action is recommended.